openstack-archive/fuel-docs/pages/operations/0500-kernel-parameters.rst

   This only affects target nodes that will be deployed in the future, not those that have already been deployed.

-- Use the Cobbler web UI to change kernel parameters for all nodes using or for specific nodes.
+- Use the Cobbler web UI (see :ref:`kernel-cobbler-ops`) to change kernel parameters for all nodes using or for specific nodes.
   The nodes appear in Cobbler only after they are deployed;
   to change parameters before deployment,